-Last updated on 10th June, 2018 at 02:24 pm
+Last updated on August 3rd, 2023 at 12:34 pm

-The Old Fortress
+Corfu Old Fortress position

 This way the Venetians created an impenetrable triple line of defense both by land and from the sea.

-Inside the old fortress in 1840 the Doric church of St. George was built by the British as a garrison church.
+Inside the old fortress in 1840, the Doric church of St. George was built by the British as a garrison church.

 The fortress also contains the historical records of more than six centuries of history, the Byzantine collection of sculptures and images of the Byzantine era, and the public library.